w-winter/eurorack/stages/README.md

     - Logistic map
 - Adds support for track and hold

+Finally, this fork allows you to control the frequency range of the harmonic oscillator mode (aka ouroboros mode; the Stages easter egg), giving access to 5 harmonically related LFOs.

 ⚠️ **Warning:** This firmware has **not** been tested on multiple [chained][1] modules.
 It could behave strangely if chained.
 Obviously I'm not responsible for any issue you might encounter.

 [1]: https://mutable-instruments.net/modules/stages/manual/#chaining-modules